Rikizo Matsuhashi: Playing career

 Matsuhashi was born in Tokyo on August 22, 1968.
 After graduating from high school, he joined Nissan Motors (later Yokohama Marinos) in 1989.
 Although he played as midfielder, he could not become a regular player.
 In 1996, he moved to newly was promoted to J1 League club, Kyoto Purple Sanga and he played many matches.
 In 1998, he moved to Japan Football League club Jatco (later Jatco TT).
 From 1999, the club joined new league Japan Football League.
 He retired end of 2001 season.

 Managerial career

 On 6 December 2021, Matsuhashi was announced as the successor to Albert Puig in the dugout for Albirex Niigata.On 23 October 2022, Matsuhashi brought his club to promotion to the J1 League next season as well as the J2 League champions for the 2022 season.
+He left from the club as manager in 2024 after two years at Albirex Niigata.

+On 21 December 2024, Matsuhashi announcement officially manager of FC Tokyo from 2025 season.